michaelshmitty/pbm-js/README.md

 ## Contributing

-This software is currently in alpha version.
-Bug reports and pull requests welcome.
-If you find an IFF PBM file that cannot be parsed by this library, please send it to me if licensing / copyright permits you to share it.
+If you find an IFF PBM file that cannot be parsed by this library, please open an issue or send it to me if licensing / copyright permits you to share it.

+Suggestions, bug reports and pull requests welcome.